bresnow/app/README.md

-# Prototype Using the Joy-As Framework
+# Prototype Using the Joy-Jsx Framework

 ## Preface
 - Protocol: a defined set of rules and regulations that determine how data is transmitted between interfaces.